Writers in Residence

 The application deadline for the 2017 residency season is in:

 Apply for the Writers in Residence Program

 Please read all application instructions and guidelines, and apply below.
 There are updates to the guidelines for the 2017 application.

 THIS APPLICATION IS NOT FOR HEDGEBROOK ALUMNAE.
-If you are an alumna, stay tuned for new information on how to apply for an alumnae return stay.
+If you are an alumna, visit the Alumnae Programs page for new information on how to apply for an alumnae return stay.

 The application is an online process in SLIDEROOM.
 We advise you not to wait until the last minute to begin or submit your application, especially if you are new to SLIDEROOM.
 Your personal SLIDEROOM Account must be set up and verified before you can even begin the application process itself.
 We strongly advise you get started early so nothing is in your way of completing your application by the deadline.

 You should plan to submit a writing sample that you believe best represents you as a writer, and be sure to include work in the genre you expect to work in while at Hedgebrook.
 You may submit a mixed genre sample, but your writing sample must be formatted as a single PDF file that is no less than 7 and no more than 10 pages total and up to 10MB.

-The final submission deadline is 11:59 PM, Pacific Standard Time, Tuesday, July 28, 2015.
+The final submission deadline is 11:59 PM (Pacific Daylight Time), Tuesday, July 26, 2016.
 Late applications will not be accepted.
 Please do not wait until the last minute to begin your application.

 Our selection process occurs once a year, in the fall.
 Through a completely anonymous, three-round process, approximately 40 writers are awarded residencies of two to six weeks.
 Our residency season runs from February through October.